buritbest123/Secured-Online-Voting-System/README.md

 ## Contact Information

 For further inquiries or issues, please contact us through our GitHub repository or email the project maintainers directly.

-For any inquiries, bugs, or contributions, please contact the project team at their institute email addresses provided in the project report.

----

-Please ensure to replace placeholders like `[repo-link]` with actual links and provide any additional necessary details that may not be included here.
-The structure and content are based on your system's described functionality and setup as provided in the report.